“As we express our Gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.” – John F. Kennedy

 SedonaKind PO Box 3059 Sedona, AZ 86340

 SedonaKind meets the 3rd Friday of each Month from September to May.
-We meet at the Sedona Library in West Sedona at 2:00p.m.
-Everyone is welcome to attend.
+We meet at the Sedona Library in West Sedona at 10:00a.m.
+We ask that only fully Covid vaccinated individuals attend.